tymiurge/ideal-solutions-js/README.md

-this is a heap of solutions for different languages/technologies encountered
+just a heap of solutions for different languages/technologies encountered
  - either during books reading
  - or during surfing over stackoverflow
  - or during practising

- was supposed to hold only 'ideal' solutions - but later it turned out that pondering on solutions from dinosaurs era (for example js solutions made before introducing promises) is also fun.
+by and large - my creative chaos that is handsomly ordered in my eyes only